-If we need to ask you for this information and record it to help us give you advice, we will ask for your explicit verbal consent (this is additional consent to keep a piece of special category data) at the time.
+If we need to ask you for this information and record it to help us give you advice on the phone or via webchat, we will ask for your explicit consent (this is additional consent to keep a piece of special category data) at the time.
 We will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.

-If you provide this information using your online account or webchat then we will assume that you have provided your consent for us to record this information.
+If you provide this information using your online account, you will have been provided with details of our privacy notice and will have opted in to enable us to record any data that you disclose, including special category data.
 You can request to remove this information from our records at any time by calling or writing to us.

 Your personal data rights

 We do our best to be open and transparent about how we use your personal data and, where possible, give you choice over what data is held and how it is used.